animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Meanwhile, now checking my phone to make sure we are indeed in the 21st century, I was being chemically waterboarded and brain damaged via benzos, but who could’ve known that?
 Oh wait, I did, because I made the case articulately to my psychiatrists.
 As I predicted, long-term benzo use is dangerous, causes extreme physical dependence, and can result in unthinkable suffering.

-I was told a court order would be acquired if I didn't take them and I probably should’ve called their bluff on that, since worst case difference: a court would have to document itself as requiring benzo treatement on a patient whose medical history wrongly diagnosed catatonia months prior, who was lucidly taking antipsychotics.
+I was told a court order would be acquired if I didn't take them and I probably should’ve called their bluff on that, since worst case difference-scenario: a court would have to document itself as requiring benzo treatement on a patient whose medical history wrongly diagnosed catatonia months prior, who was lucidly taking antipsychotics.
 That would be a lot of effort just to get me drunk.

 #### Mobi